Dr Ruth Ahnert, BA MPhil PhD (Cambridge)

 The Rise of Prison Literature in the Sixteenth Century (Cambridge University Press, 2013)

 With Sebastian E. Ahnert, Tudor Networks of Power (in progress)

-With Sebastian E. Ahnert, Mark Algee-Hewitt, Nicole Coleman, and Scott Weingart, Networks: A Manifesto for the Humanities (title TBC; in progress)
+With Sebastian E. Ahnert, Nicole Coleman, and Scott Weingart, The Network Turn (in progress)

 Editions and edited collections